 Tracy no longer enjoys the popularity and cultural status of his glory days, but he shows no sign of disappearing entirely.

 *This is not to say that Gould's early work is free of the period's racism.
-On several occasions in the 1930s, Tracy met up with minstrel show-style Afro-Americans, usually played for comic relief.
+On several occasions in the 1930s, Tracy met up with minstrel show-style African-Americans, usually played for comic relief.
 And no, it shouldn't be a big deal that Catchem was both a hero and an individual.
 In the context of the time, however, and Gould's stern Protestant background, his handling of this character is an achievement.
+We have different standards now, of course, or we ought to.

 Chester Gould.
 The Celebrated Cases of Dick Tracy..
 Introduction by Ellery Queen.
 Secaucus, New Jersey: Wellfeet, 1990.